-A Year In, 1st Patient To Get Gene-Editing For Sickle Cell Disease Is Thriving
+A Year In, 1st Patient To Get Gene Editing For Sickle Cell Disease Is Thriving

 Like millions of other Americans, Victoria Gray has been sheltering at home with her children as the U.S. struggles through a deadly pandemic, and as protests over police violence have erupted across the country.